avdnowhere/universitylist/README.md

 ## Getting Started

-This project required Node.js and Node Package Manager (NPM) to be run.
+This application required Node.js and Node Package Manager (NPM) to be run.

 ### Prerequisites

-Please install Node.js on your computer, NPM will be included once you install Node.js.
-You can download from here:
+Please install Node.js on your computer.
+NPM will be included once you install Node.js.
+You can download it from link below:

 ```
 http://nodejs.org/download/